davidhoonjin/davidhoonjin.github.io/_posts/2019-09-05-Past Works.markdown

 <br>

 <font size="5em" style="color:black;">
-&nbsp;•	Participated in developing and modifying the design of the circuits of wireless chest laminated &nbsp;ultrathin, stretchable E-Tatto that measures and combines ECG and SCG(Seismocardiography) &nbsp;capabilities to track heart health.<br>
+&nbsp;•	Participated in developing and modifying the design of the circuits of wireless chest laminated &nbsp;ultrathin, stretchable E-Tatto that measures and combines ECG and SCG(Seismocardiogram) &nbsp;capabilities to track heart health.<br>
 </font>
 <br>
 <div style="float:left;">